EvilSlesh/ax3000t/README.md

 - DNS: Google DNS (8.8.4.4, 2001:4860:4860::8844)

 ## Passwall2 Update Mechanism
-Passwall2 uses its own Mechanism to update cores (Xray, Sing-box, and Hysteria).
+Passwall2 uses its own mechanism to update cores (Xray, Sing-box, and Hysteria).
 It calls the backend API to fetch package versions and determine whether an update is needed.
 The update process downloads the raw binary data and extracts/replaces the existing files.
-Note that it does not use the opkg upgrade command, which allows it to bypass storage limitations.
+Note that it does not use the `opkg upgrade` command, which allows it to bypass storage limitations.
 In future versions of the script, we will mimic this behavior and use the Passwall2 API to automatically install the latest version of all cores.

 ## Note on Storage
 On Xiaomi AX3000T, factory partitioning results in an overlay size of approximately 60 MB, compared to around 90-100 MB available on similar routers.
 The script is optimized to work with this limited storage space.
 To regain more free space, you would need to modify the factory partitioning via UART or directly flash the ROM chip (not recommended).
 If you modify the factory partitions, recovering the original firmware is only possible using these methods.

 ## Future Plans (work in progress)
-- Add script call input parameter to skip options --wifi --rootpw --iran [set.sh]
+- Add script call input parameter to skip options --wifi --rootpw --iran `set.sh`
-- Auto-update cores using Passwall2 API [app.sh]
+- Auto-update cores using Passwall2 API `app.sh`
-- Advanced DNS config for Iran Network [adv.sh]
+- Advanced DNS config for Iran Network `adv.sh`